Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

                         Use it once the endpoint presents a publicly trusted certificate, or once its CA has been added to the system trust store.
+  --match MATCH         Filter by backup power modules.
+Filter by this Python
+                        regular expression.
+Case-sensitive by default; use
+                        `(?i)` for case-insensitive matching.
+Can be specified multiple times.
+Examples: `(?i)example` to match
+                        "example" regardless of case. `^(?!.*example).*$` to
+                        match any string except "example" (negative
+                        lookahead).
+The regex is anchored at the start of the string (Python `re.match`) and is matched against `UUID`, `LOCATION`, so prefix with `.*` to match anywhere.
+Default:
+  --no-match-severity {ok,warn,crit,unknown}
-  --no-perfdata         Suppress the performance data section from the output.
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is